|

 those of Indian states, though Indians did effective administrative

 work.
-The main function of the government was to collect the tax.
+The main function of the government was to collect taxes.

-the help of a series of intermediaries who used to keep a few
+the help of a series of intermediaries who used to keep a percentage for themselves.

-The rule of the British that gradually known to be as British Raj
+The rule of the British that gradually came to be known as British Raj

 exploited the economy of India massively.
 They introduced various

-oppressive laws that sometimes led many people to starve to death.
+oppressive laws that led millions of people to starve to death.

-The main aim of the British rule was to acquire cheap raw materials
+famine.
+The main aim of the British rule was to acquire cheap raw

-from India and export them to their country and simultaneously to
+materials from India and export them to their country and

 In British history the first major event was none other than the